k98kurz/micropycelium/Packager_spec.md

 ## Deliver

-Takes a Package and attempts to deliver it to the application.
+Takes a Package and attempts to deliver it to the Application.
 Invoked by the Receive operation, but can also be invoked through the Packager API directly.
-Directly invoking the Deliver operation may be useful for bootstrapping an application or for inter-application communication.
+Directly invoking the Deliver operation may be useful for bootstrapping an Application or for inter-Application communication.

 ## Add Application